tortr-rs/betterbash/README.md

 # bbash (Better Bash)

-bbash is GNU Bash with a small, additive set of clearer-named commands built in.
+bbash (pronpunced behbash)is GNU Bash with a small, additive set of clearer-named commands built in.
 It is a straight fork of the real Bash source tree (git.savannah.gnu.org/cgit/bash.git, GPLv3) — currently based on **Bash 5.3, patch 16**.